 Fenway Park organist Josh Kantor ’94 has a wide-ranging repertoire thanks to fan requests from Twitter.

 Fulfilling a key part of its strategic plan, the alumni board now has a membership that looks a lot more like the Brandeis community.

 We want to hear from you!
 Take this brief survey to help us improve Brandeis Magazine.

 Laiona (Weaver) Michelle, MFA'00 wrote and portrays the role of Nina Simone in a play about the famous singer's life.

-Deborah E. Lipstadt, MA’72, PhD’76, H’19 will serve as a special envoy to monitor and combat anti-semitism.
+Deborah E. Lipstadt, MA’72, PhD’76, H’19 is appointed as a special envoy to monitor and combat anti-semitism.